 At the end of every August, 6000 new students arrive to the CU residence halls.
 Along with these eager, bright eyed first year students comes lots of cardboard and styrofoam that can be recycled.

-On average, over 10 tons of cardboard and over 60 yards of styrofoam will be diverted from the landfills by CU Recycling and its ambitions Recycling Ambassadors!
+On average, over 10 tons of cardboard and over 60 yards of styrofoam will be diverted from the landfills by CU Recycling, using Recycling Ambassadors at the dock of each residence hall!

-As students move out of the residence halls on campus, the increased trend has been to leave behind any unwanted items.
+As students move out of the residence halls on campus, they often leave behind any unwanted items.
 Most of the time, these items are highly usable and deserve another life.

-On average, 10-12 tons of Reusable Items are donated in the Halls during move out, diverting these items to another life through local thrift stores and other charitable organizations.
+On average, 15-20 tons of clothes, bedding, small electronics, and other items are collected in the Halls during move out through the Resuable Items Donation Drive.
+This diverts these items to local thrift stores and charitable organizations, giving them another life.

 To welcome in the new students, and welcome back the returning students, Program Council holds a concert on Farrand Field just before the first classes start in the fall.